Dutesier/push_swap/README.md

 To make this happen, we will have to manipulate various sorting algorithms and choose the most appropriate solution(s) for optimized data sorting.

 ### Premise
 The Push_swap project is a very simple and highly effective algorithm project: data will need to be sorted.
-We have at your disposal a set of int values, 2 stacks and a set of instructions to manipulate both stacks.
+We have at our disposal a set of int values, 2 stacks and a set of instructions to manipulate both stacks.

 Our goal?
 Write a program in C called push_swap which calculates and displays on the standard output the smallest program using *Push_swap instruction language* that sorts the integer arguments received.

 ### Push Swap Instruction Language
 | Instruction | Description |